12. Simple Linear Regression

 The fitted model can then be explored with functions such as:

-Outliers can have disproportionate effects on a simple linear regression because the fitted line is estimated by minimising squared residuals, as in Equation 2.
+Outliers are data points that deviate substantially from the overall pattern or trend observed in the data.
+They can have disproportionate effects on a simple linear regression because the fitted line is estimated by minimising squared residuals, as in Equation 2.
 Extreme observations may therefore influence the slope, the intercept, the standard errors, the confidence intervals, and the diagnostic patterns.

 This does not mean that unusual observations must automatically be removed.
 Some are recording errors and should be corrected or excluded.
 Others are rare but real biological events and may carry important information.
 The correct response is therefore to identify potentially influential points, inspect them carefully, and decide whether they reveal error, unusual but valid biology, or a more fundamental model problem.